-Prerequisites The prerequisites for the major include MATH 120 or its equivalent, an introductory physics sequence numbered PHYS 170, 171 or above, the associated physics laboratory sequence PHYS 205L, 206L, and a course in ordinary differential equations chosen from ENAS 194, MATH 246, or PHYS 301.
+The prerequisites for the major include MATH 120 or its equivalent, PHYS 170, 171 or another introductory physics sequence, the associated physics laboratory sequence PHYS 205L, 206L, and a course in ordinary differential equations chosen from ENAS 194, MATH 246, or PHYS 301.

-Requirements of the major Beyond the prerequisites, the major requires a minimum of twelve term courses, including the senior project.
-At least four of these courses must be in Physics and at least six must be in Geology and Geophysics.
+Beyond the prerequisites, the major requires twelve term courses (13 term courses if the EPS introductory course has an accompanying laboratory), including the senior project.
+At least four of these courses must be in Physics and at least six must be in Earth and Planetary Sciences.
 Students complete a two- or three-term advanced physics sequence: either PHYS 401 and 402, or PHYS 410, 420, and 430.
-They must also take basic quantum mechanics (PHYS 439) and one elective numbered PHYS 320 or above.
-Required courses in Geology & Geophysics include one introductory course numbered G&G 100–150, with any accompanying laboratory; one elective numbered G&G 200 or above; and four advanced electives from one of two Geology and Geophysics tracks: the atmosphere, ocean, and climate track or the solid Earth science track.
-A list of suggested electives is available from the office of the director of undergraduate studies in Geology and Geophysics or on the G&G departmental Web site (earth.yale.edu).
+They must also take basic quantum mechanics (PHYS 439 or PHYS 440) and one elective numbered PHYS 290 or above.
+Relevant classes in related departments may be substituted with the permission of the DUS in Physics.
+Required courses in Earth and Planetary Sciences include one introductory course numbered EPS 100–140, with any accompanying laboratory; one elective numbered EPS 200 or above; and four advanced electives from one of two EPS tracks: the Atmosphere, Ocean, and Climate track or the Solid Earth Science track.
+Relevant classes in related departments may be substituted with the permission of the DUS in Earth and Planetary Sciences.
 No elective course may count toward multiple requirements for the major.

 Credit/D/Fail No course taken Credit/D/Fail may be counted toward the Physics and Geosciences major, including prerequisites.

-Advising Interested students should consult the directors of undergraduate studies in Physics and in Geology and Geophysics.
+Interested students should consult the directors of undergraduate studies (DUSes) in Physics and in Earth and Planetary Sciences.